NEW! POSTED ON THURSDAY, 1ST JULY 2021

-Special Issue on: “What does the Covid-19 crisis reveal about interdisciplinarity in social sciences?”
+Special Issue on: “What does the COVID-19 pandemic reveal about interdisciplinarity in the social sciences?”

-The consequences of the COVID-19 pandemic remain difficult to appraise.
-In just a few weeks, some of the fundamental assumptions underpinning our societies have been challenged.
-The ensuing transformations and responses to the pandemic will have structural effects that will last for decades.
-The IRS editorial board aims to stimulate a debate that goes beyond current headlines and to develop analyses within a pluralistic research community in social sciences.
+The full consequences of the COVID-19 pandemic remain difficult to assess in light of the myriad of ways that many of the fundamental assumptions underpinning our societies have been challenged.
+The ongoing transformations and responses to the pandemic will have structural effects that will likely last for generations.
+The IRS editorial board aims to stimulate a debate that goes beyond current headlines and to develop analyses within a pluralistic research community in the social sciences.

-Contributions must address how the pandemic challenges the basic assumptions and presuppositions of social sciences:
+Contributions must address how the pandemic challenges the basic assumptions and presuppositions of the social sciences:

-- How this unexpected, rapid, and radical change affects the integration of social sciences with the formal, physical, life and applied sciences in the analysis of the pandemic?
+- How have the unexpected, rapid, and radical changes brought on by the pandemic affected the integration of the social sciences with the formal, physical, life, and applied sciences in analyses of the pandemic?

-- Which is or could be the support given by social sciences to the institutional process of decision making at a global/local level?
+- What is, or could be, the support given by the social sciences to the institutional processes of decision making at a global/local level?

 Given the variety and scope of issues raised by COVID-19, this call is not limited to the above-mentioned issues.
-The core objective of the call is to enable the scientific community to read and write solid and structured contributions, that might cast a new light on a hugely demanding debate, at this critical moment.
+The core objective of the call is to enable the social scientific community to read and write solid and structured contributions, ones that might cast a new light on a hugely demanding debate at this critical moment.

 Submit Your Paper

-Papers submitted to email@example.com must be between 20,000 and 45,000 characters.
-They must be written in English (non-native speakers are asked to have a linguistic proofreading done); they must include an abstract in English of 250 words maximum; they must be structured according to a detailed plan and include a scientific bibliography following the format of the journal.
+Papers should be submitted to Marcella Corsi (email@example.com) and J. Michael Ryan (firstname.lastname@example.org) and should be between 20,000 and 45,000 characters (roughly 3500-7000 words).
+All contributions should be written in English (non-native speakers are asked to have a linguistic proofreading done); they should include an abstract in English of 250 words maximum; and they should be structured according to a detailed plan and include a scientific bibliography following the format of the journal.

 See instruction for authors here.